 - Pick-up at 5.30 H from hotel and transfer to the airport.
 Fly to Chittagong at 7.15 H. Arrive Chittagong around 8.10 H.

-- Visit Chittagong Fishing Port, which is the main harbor for all the seagoing fishing vessels of Chittagong and the largest fish market on that area.
+- Visit Chittagong Fishing Port, which is the main harbor for all the seagoing fishing vessels of Chittagong and the largest fish market in that area.
 A place full of activities and very photogenic.

-- Drive to Chittagong Ship Breaking Yards (30 mins) after late breakfast on a local restaurant.
+- Drive to Chittagong Ship Breaking Yards (30 mins) after late breakfast at a local restaurant.
 Visit ship breaking activities with a boat from the river for a couple of hours.
 This is a graveyard of the giant commercial scrap vessels brought from all over the world, which are converted to pieces of steel here.
 You’ll also visit shops of scrap materials coming from those ships, which is a good place to collect souvenirs.

 - Drive to Chittagong city and check into the hotel.
 Visit Commonwealth World War – II Cemetery en route.

 - Overnight at Chittagong (Hotel Grand Park)